Palette-Labs-Inc/protocol/docs/OVERVIEW.md

    - Forwards this packet to the `Gateway Provider` using the `POST /search` method, targeting the `Gateway Provider's` callback URL as registered.

 4. **Gateway Provider (Broadcasting):**
-   - Receives the search query and broadcasts it to all relevant `PSN`s (Provider Service Nodes) that match the search criteria, ensuring a wide net is cast for providers offering "pizza" in the appropriate geographical areas.
+   - Receives the search query and broadcasts it to all relevant `PSN`s (Provider Supporting Nodes) that match the search criteria, ensuring a wide net is cast for providers offering "pizza" in the appropriate geographical areas.

 5. **PSN (Provider Supporting Node):**
    - Each `PSN` processes the search query and compiles a list of providers that meet the search criteria.